College of the North Atlantic: History

 College of the North Atlantic is formed from the five previous Colleges.

 Campuses

 College of the North Atlantic has 17 campus locations throughout Newfoundland and Labrador.
 In 2022, CNA divested itself of the Qatar campus.

 In alphabetical order, CNA campus locations are in the following locations:

 Facilities

-The Bay St. George campus consists of five main buildings.
-These buildings include a residence with a capacity of 170 students and dining facilities.
+In addition to primary campus buildings, the Bay St. George campus includes the Centre for Heavy Equipment and Transportation Technology (CHETT).

+The Prince Philip Drive campus includes the Paul L. Pope Centre for TV & Film as well as the Topsail Road Office.
+The latter houses CNA’s Office of Applied Research and Innovation (OARI), including its Innovative Product Development Lab and Reality Capture and Digitization Technology Access Centre.
+OARI also operates a mobile Hyperspectral Scanning Unit.